Russell Grant: Early career

+Grant's original career was as an actor, and he performed in a variety of productions, including Tom Brown's Schooldays with Keith Chegwin, who shared a similar career path from acting to television.
+Grant has also worked as a Redcoat at Butlin's Holiday Camps.

-Grant first appeared on television talking about astrology in 1979, featured in Yorkshire Television programme Extraordinary presented by Valerie Pitts and Melvin Harris.
-He was the regular astrologer on Granada Television's Live from Two which ran from 1980–81.
-He is best known for his appearances on breakfast television joining BBC's Breakfast Time to present the Your Stars section from 1983–86.
+Grant first appeared on television talking about astrology in 1979, featuring in the Yorkshire Television programme Extraordinary, presented by Valerie Pitts and Melvin Harris.
+Grant was the regular astrologer on Granada Television's Live from Two which ran from 1980 to 1981.
+He is best known for his appearances on breakfast television joining BBC's Breakfast Time to present the Your Stars section from 1983 to 1986.
 In 1986 he joined TV-am as resident astrologer appearing on Good Morning Britain and After Nine until 1990.
-Later from 1992–95 he was a regular expert on This Morning with Richard and Judy offering astrological advice.
+Later from 1992 to 1995 he was a regular expert on This Morning with Richard and Judy offering astrological advice.

 In 1983 Russell Grant and the Starlettes released cover versions of the songs "No Matter What Sign You Are" and "Where Is Love?".

 Grant has also taken the role of presenter on several shows, including Star Choice, a celebrity quiz show based on the zodiac.
-In 1991 he co-hosted with Miriam Stoppard episodes of daily show People Today and in 1994 Grant had his own six episode series, Russell Grant's All Star Show.
+In 1991 he co-hosted with Miriam Stoppard episodes of daily show People Today and in 1994 Grant had his own six-episode series, Russell Grant's All Star Show.

 Following the launch of Channel 5, Grant presented Wideworld, a series in which members of the public were encouraged to make historical records for future generations.
-He also directed and starred in Russell Grant's Postcards from 1998–2002, which was a collection of over 100 five-minute travelogues produced by his own production company, Russell Grant's World Productions.
+He also directed and starred in Russell Grant's Postcards from 1998 to 2002, which was a collection of over 100 five-minute travelogues produced by his own production company, Russell Grant's World Productions.